Business Ecosystem Strategy: Evolving Over Time

 Evaluating the Ecosystem Approach

-Once you’ve identified a promising market opportunity and a compelling value proposition, it’s important to assess whether an ecosystem is the most effective way to deliver the solution.
-Ecosystems are typically most successful when they involve solutions that are highly modular—where components can be easily combined and require significant coordination to manage interfaces, align innovation efforts, or identify and match partners.
-In situations where these conditions are not met, alternative business models, such as vertically integrated structures, hierarchical supply chains, or open-market models, might be more appropriate.
+Once you spot a promising market opportunity and a compelling value proposition, check whether an ecosystem is the best way to deliver the solution.
+Ecosystems work best with highly modular solutions.
+Here, components combine easily but need heavy coordination to manage interfaces, align innovation efforts, or find and match partners.
+When these conditions don't hold, other models may fit better.
+These include vertically integrated structures, hierarchical supply chains, or open-market models.

 Assessing Your Company’s Role in the Ecosystem

-If the opportunity seems both attractive and suitable for an ecosystem model, you need to evaluate whether your company has the necessary assets and capabilities to play a leading role.
-Ask yourself the following questions:
+Is the opportunity both attractive and suited to an ecosystem model?
+Then check whether your company has the assets and capabilities to lead.
+Ask yourself these questions:

-However, avoid letting your current capabilities dictate your strategy entirely.
-If the opportunity is compelling enough, it may warrant developing or acquiring the necessary capabilities or partnering with others to fill the gaps.
-As scholars Hannah and Eisenhardt noted, in complex strategic environments like ecosystems, having the right strategy can be more decisive than initial capabilities.
+Don't let your current capabilities fully dictate your strategy.
+If the opportunity is compelling enough, you can build or buy the capabilities you need.
+You can also partner with others to fill the gaps.
+As scholars Hannah and Eisenhardt noted, in complex strategic environments like ecosystems, the right strategy can matter more than initial capabilities.

 3. Determining Your Role in the Ecosystem

-When large, established companies identify a promising ecosystem opportunity, they often assume that they should naturally take on the role of the ecosystem’s orchestrator.
-However, this assumption can be misleading and may prevent companies from recognising two important truths: firstly, other roles within an ecosystem can be equally or even more profitable; secondly, a company doesn’t need to stick to a single role across all ecosystems—it can vary its position depending on the context.
+When large, established companies spot a promising ecosystem opportunity, they often assume they should be the orchestrator.
+This assumption can mislead them.
+It can hide two important truths.
+First, other roles within an ecosystem can be just as profitable, or more so.
+Second, a company doesn’t need one fixed role across all ecosystems.
+It can change its position to suit the context.

 Understanding Ecosystem Roles